gaarf/grunt-boilerplate/README.md

 `grunt dev` for the live reload magic.

-`NODE_ENV=production npm start` runs in the background using minified assets.
+`npm start` to run in the background, `npm stop` to cancel.

+`NODE_ENV=production node server.js --server.port=3001 --sessions.secret=foo` run in production mode, eg to try minified assets